India smartphone market set to bounce back in Q3: Report

-New Delhi, Aug 9 (IANS) After facing a 11 per cent decline in the second quarter (Q2), the Indian smartphone market is expected to stay resilient and bounce back in the third quarter (Q3) and beyond, a new report showed on Monday.
+New Delhi: After facing a 11 per cent decline in the second quarter (Q2), the Indian smartphone market is expected to stay resilient and bounce back in the third quarter (Q3) and beyond, a new report showed on Monday.

 While the overall handset market dropped by 31 per cent (on-quarter), there was a significant (on-year) growth with shipments up by 72 per cent in the April-June quarter.